 Step 2: The next step is to thread the string through the hole on the tuning peg and then wrap it around one of the pins on the opposite side.
 The string should be pulled taught, but not too tight.
 Your goal is for there to be no slack in the string when it is played but not so tight that it causes unnecessary tension on the neck of your guitar.

 Step 3: Once both ends of your new guitar string are threaded through the tuning peghead.
-You will need to tune up your instrument once again before proceeding with the final steps involved changing out an old guitar for a new one or replacing broken strings on an existing instrument with fresh ones.
+You will need to tune up your instrument once again before proceeding with the final steps involve changing out an old guitar for a new one or replacing broken strings on an existing instrument with fresh ones.

 Also Visit: What Is Guitar Intonation